tomkis/redux-boilerplate/README.md

 ?
 Your code is in `src/client/default`.
 Say you want to create a theme called "green".

 !
 Create a new folder `src/client/green`.
+!
+Export an environment variable `export BP_THEME=green`.
+This will enable the green theme.

 ?
 Now you want to replace your less-variables for the green theme.
 You have them in `src/client/default/less/variables.less`.